-ADDITIONAL GUIDELINES FOR BI445 LABORATORY PROJECT
+ADDITIONAL GUIDELINES FOR BI428 LABORATORY PROJECT

-Your project will provide you with an opportunity to get involved in hands-on research, usually on some aspect of the research already ongoing in your supervisor's laboratory.
+Your project will provide you with an opportunity to get involved in real research, usually on some aspect of the research already ongoing in your supervisor's laboratory.
 Your project also gives the examiners and future employers an indication of your ability and your initiative.
-But the other parts of your course are also very important so it is essential to remember this and not to spend too much of your time doing project-associated work.
-Read the advice above as well as the following:
+But the other parts of your course are also very important so it is essential to remember this and not to spend most of your time doing project associated work.

 - A. Choosing your project.
-Try to choose a laboratory which interests you and which suits your scientific background and your general lab skills. - B. Project organisation.
-Initial steps. - Reference Material.
+Try to choose a laboratory which interests you and which suits your scientific background and your general lab skills. - B. Project organization- Initial steps. - Reference Material.
 Familiarize yourself with the background literature relating to the project.
-Your supervisor will set up a folder for you in TEAMS and may provide you with a reading list or key review articles papers directly relevant to the project.
-Go to the Thesis Online Resource link on your dissertation Moodle page and you will find multiple resources to help with your initial literature review, as well as training options within MU regarding critical skills in researching the scientific literature, writing, and referencing/citation.
-You should discuss the outcome of your literature review with your supervisor no later than 3 weeks after beginning the project.
+Your supervisor may provide you with a reading list or key review articles papers directly relevant to the project.
+Go to the Thesis Online Resources link on your dissertation Moodle page and you will find multiple resources to help with your initial literature review, as well as training options within MU regarding critical skills in researching the scientific literature, writing, and referencing/citation.
+You should discuss the outcome of your literature review with your supervisor approximately 3 weeks after beginning the project.
 Your supervisor may provide you with additional resources if you have been unable to access them. - Become familiar with the equipment and experimental techniques that you will require for your project.
 It is essential that you become competent in all the research techniques to be used before you start proper experiments and make sure you understand the basis of the techniques.